Yandex Cloud

 yandex.cloud.mdb.postgresql.v1.BackupRetentionPolicyService.List

-Where page_size is the number of request results returned per page.
-Specify a number larger than zero.
+Where page_size is the number of query results per page.
+Specify a number greater than zero.

-You can request the cluster ID with a list of clusters.
+You can get the cluster ID from the list of clusters.

 Deleting a backup policyDeleting a backup policy